zstumgoren/data-driven-news/src/_includes/bna/2025/assignments/design_prezos.md

 * Walk us through a visual representation of their final project that illustrates the core pages and features
 * Explain any interactive elements and clearly annotate those on your designs
 * Describe current status of implementation and next steps for the pages/features
-* Note potential challenges to executing the design
+* Note potential challenges to executing the design, especially data required to support specific features